 The Township of East Brunswick is unable to provide services for healthy residential wildlife control.
-The capture of nuisance wildlife (i.e., healthy appearing raccoons not threatening humans, fox dens, wildlife in attics, groundhogs burrowing in yards, etc.) is a service required for Animal Control to provide.
+The capture of nuisance wildlife (i.e., healthy appearing raccoons not threatening humans, fox dens, wildlife in attics, groundhogs burrowing in yards, etc.) is NOT a service required for Animal Control to provide.
 These problems can best be solved by contacting a private residential wildlife control company.

 Many people encounter what appear to be sick, injured, or orphaned wildlife.
 The New Jersey Division of Fish and Wildlife urges New Jersey residents to leave young wildlife undisturbed.
 Every year, especially during the spring and early summer, the lives of many young animals are disrupted.
 Well-intentioned people may attempt to 'save' these animals, and more often than not, the mother is nearby.
 For information on Animal Rescue, please read the article "How to Know When an Animal Needs to be Rescued."

 Animal Control will only respond to sick or injured wildlife posing a public safety or health threat.
 If the wildlife is passing through or is located under your shed or porch without showing signs of injury, illness, or aggression, there is no need to call Animal Control.

 If an animal is acting unusual, appears to be sick/injured, or is threatening you in some way, please contact Animal Control immediately at 732-390-6960.
 During weekends and after 4 pm on weekdays, contact the Police Department at 732-390-6900 or dial 9-1-1 if there is an emergency.

 All West Nile Virus, Bird Flu, or Lyme Disease concerns should be directed to the Health Department of Middlesex County at 732-745-3100.